franklintra/RoguEPFL/README.md

 # Rogue-like game for EPFL

-This project was made as a semester project for EPFL It is meant to be a 2d areagame also known as rogue-gam
+This project was made as a semester project for EPFL It is meant to be a 2d areagame also known as rogue-like game.
+You can play the game by downloading the latest [jar-version](https://github.com/franklintra/RoguEPFL/releases/download/Graded/EPFLRogue.jar)
 Here is the [instructions set][8]
 ## Authors